Matuiss2/Snake-python/README.md

 V 1.38 - Performance boost by changing most of the lists to deque, O(1) vs the previous O(n)

-todo - Complete menu skeleton, add difficult settings, add another music options, add buttons, putting the sfx on py folder
+todo - Complete menu skeleton, add difficult settings, add another music options, add buttons, making the path to the songs relative( Im still failing at that)